amandeepsirohi/WeaveLink/README.md

 >- <h4> User Authentication</h4> Users can sign up, log in, and log out securely.
 Passwords are encrypted before storage.

->- <h4>Thread Creation</h4> Users can create new threads on a wide range of topics.
+>- <h4>Post Creation</h4> Users can create new pots on a wide range of topics.
 They can provide a title and photo.

 >- <h4>Comments</h4> Users can post comments on existing posts, enabling discussions and interactions within the community.

->- <h4>Real-time Updates</h4> The app employs WebSocket technology to provide real-time updates when new threads or comments are posted.
+>- <h4>Real-time Updates</h4> The app employs recoil to provide better state management when new posts or comments are posted.

 >- <h4>Upvoting</h4> Users can upvote posts , allowing for the recognition of quality content.

->- <h4>User Profiles</h4> Each user has a profile page displaying their activity, including threads they've created and comments they've posted.
+>- <h4>User Profiles</h4> Each user has a profile page displaying their activity, including posts they've created and comments they've posted.

 ## Installation
 clone the repo